ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2023.md

 - Meeting with CATS on how to coordinate between Luis's document and CATS's document(s)
   - Metrics related to computing are defined in both working groups and need to be coordinated
   - Adrian will have 5 min to present at ALTO during IETF 117
-  - Richard suggests having a working session with CATS members earlier before IETF
+  - Richard suggested having a working session with CATS members earlier before IETF
   - Sabine: The CATS draft does not list the metrics.
 CATS is looking at low-level metrics for traffic steering, not necessarily the same way in ALTO.
   - Sabine: Both approaches are complementary.
 It is necessary to define the intersection and the (difference).
 For intersected metrics, there might be inter-dependency between the two WGs.
 For unrelated metrics, both WG can proceed on their own.
 - IETF 117 agenda